Climate Change Response

-Recent GAO reports that reviewed the vulnerabilities of energy, water, defense infrastructure, ocean acidification risks, and climate change effects on federal insurers found that federal agencies have begun to address climate change risks.
+Recent GAO reports that reviewed the vulnerabilities of energy, water, defense infrastructure, ocean acidification risks, and climate change effects on federal insurers and supply chains found that federal agencies have begun to address climate change risks.
 For example, the combination of thawing permafrost, decreasing sea ice, rising sea levels, and land erosion on the Alaskan coast has damaged roads, seawalls, and runways at several Air Force radar early warning and communication installations (figure 1).
 The Department of Defense has begun to assess its installations’ vulnerability to potential climate change effects and directed its planners to consider climate change in planning efforts.

 Figure 1: Coastal Erosion Near DOD Early Warning Site in Alaska